-From the regional point of view, the recognition of the economic, social, ecological and cultural value of the Mediterranean marine environment and of the threats to it, have led the Mediterranean nations to take on joint responsibility and management of the Mediterranean region as part of the Barcelona Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean.21 The Convention is intended to achieve the sustainable development of marine and coastal resources and sets out principles for cooperation, with the goal of protecting the marine environment and encouraging scientific and technological development...
-To this end, the parties agreed to apply the precautionary principle
+From the regional point of view, the recognition of the economic, social, ecological and cultural value of the Mediterranean marine environment and of the threats to it, have led the Mediterranean nations to take on joint responsibility and management of the Mediterranean region as part of the Barcelona Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean.21 The Convention is intended to achieve the sustainable management of marine and coastal resources and sets out principles for cooperation, with the goal of preserving the marine environment and encouraging scientific and technological development.
+The parties are obligated to take all appropriate measures, jointly or

 20 The opinion discusses environmental legislation, tax laws and petroleum laws.
 However, this is not a close-ended list.
-According to the opinion, each legislation needs to be considered on its own.
+According to the opinion, each paragraph of the legislation needs to be considered on its own.

 21 Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (1995).
-The original convention from 1976 was called Convention for the Protection of the Mediterranean Sea Against Pollution, and already from the name one can see that the amended Convention adopts the more integrative approach.
-The amended convention from 1995 entered into force in 2004.
-Israel is signed on the Convention and ratified the amendments in 2005.
+The original convention from 1967 was called Convention for the Protection of the Mediterranean Sea Against Pollution, and already from the name one can see that the amended Convention adopts the more integrative approach.
+The amended convention from 1995 went into effect in 2004.
+Israel is signed on the Convention and ratified the amendments to the 2005 Convention.

-and the polluter pays principle; to undertake environmental impact assessment; to promote integrated management of the coastal zones; to utilize the best available techniques and the best environmental practices; and to cooperate in the formulation and adoption of the protocols.
+on their own, in order to prevent and minimize pollution in the Mediterranean and protect the marine environment, with the goal of sustainable development.
+To this end, the parties agreed to apply the principles of "precaution" and "the polluter pays"; to carry out evaluations of environmental consequences; to promote integrative management of the coastal regions; to use the best environmental methods and practices; and to cooperate in the formulation and adoption of the protocols.

-According to article 1, Barcelona Convention applies to the entire maritime waters of the Mediterranean Sea (without distinguishing between the different maritime zones).
-The application of the Convention may be extended to coastal areas and protocols may extend its geographical coverage (for example, on the seabed and subsoil of the continental shelf).
+According to paragraph 1, the Convention applies to the entire territory of the Mediterranean (without distinguishing between the different maritime regions), and the states have the right to expand the application of the Convention to other coastal regions as well (integrative management, sea-land interface).
+In addition, the geographic application of the Convention can be expanded using a protocol in accordance with the goals of the protocol (for example, on the seabed and under the seabed of the continental shelf).

-The parties to the Convention are obligated to adopt environmental legislation that implements the Convention and its protocols, to facilitate transparency and involvement of the public in the implementation of the Convention and to use any means necessary to implement the Mediterranean Action Plan (MAP), which is meant to specify practical steps for the implementation of the Convention and its accompanying protocols.
+The parties to the Convention are obligated to adopt environmental legislation that implements the Convention and its protocols, to facilitate transparency and involvement of the public in the implementation of the Convention and to use any means necessary to implement the Mediterranean Action Plan (MAP), which is meant to specify practical steps for the implementation of the Convention and its accompanying seven protocols.